samestrin/comparing-llm-api-performance/README.md

 npm install llm-interface ping cli-progress dotenv
 ```

-3. Create a `.env` file in the root directory and add your API keys:
+3. Create a `.env` file in the root directory and add your API keys:g

 ```sh
 OPENAI_API_KEY=your_openai_api_key